MarktW86/azure-psdocs-processing/azuresmps/conceptual/4.0.0/install-azurerm-ps.md

 Install-Module AzureRM
 ```

 By default, the PowerShell gallery is not configured as a Trusted repository for PowerShellGet.
-If
+The
-this is the first time you have used the PSGallery, you will see the following prompt:
+first time you use the PSGallery you see the following prompt:

 ```
 Untrusted repository